azoth-lang/azoth.language.reference/old/exceptions.md

     // Better to be explicit about the exception type let z = try foo() catch!
 NetworkException;
-    // This makes it easy to search code for this let a = try foo() catch NetworkException => panic!();
+    // This makes it easy to search code for this let a = try foo() catch NetworkException => abort!();

-Note: Swift has prefix expressions with `try` to allow them to throw. `try?` turns their result into a nullable rather than throwing. `try!` makes them panic if an exception is thrown.
+Note: Swift has prefix expressions with `try` to allow them to throw. `try?` turns their result into a nullable rather than throwing. `try!` makes them abort if an exception is thrown.
 Midori had `try <exp> else catch` that returned Result<T>.
 You could also do `try <exp> else <value>` that would use value if an exception was thrown.
 My concern about those is that they don't specify the exception.
 So if a new exception is added, they could swallow it too.

 **TODO:** can you combine try and return result with catch?
 For example `try? foo() catch e: NetworkException => throw e` would rethrow `NetworkException` but otherwise return Result.